silversub/terraform/provider/internet-services-resources.md

 ### Import
 {: #cis-dns-records-imports}

 The `ibm_cis_dns_records_import` resource can be imported by using the ID.
-The ID is formed from the zone file, the domain ID of the domain and the CRN (Cloud Resource Name) concatentated using a `:` character with the prefix of `0:0:`.
+The ID is formed from the zone file, the domain ID of the domain and the CRN (Cloud Resource Name)  Concatenated  using a `:` character with the prefix of `0:0:`.

 The domain ID and CRN is located on the **Overview** page of the internet services instance under the domain heading of the UI, or via by using the `ibmcloud cis` CLI commands.